sgraine/marine-robotics-seminars/README.md

 ### ✨ Past Speaker Bios & Abstracts

+#### **29/06/2026 — Jordan Pierce, NOAA **

+**Bio:**
+Jordan Pierce is an interdisciplinary scientist specializing in the development of software and AI-driven tools for marine ecology and ocean mapping.
+He holds a Bachelor of Science in Geography / GIS from Texas A&M University and a Master’s in Oceanography from the University of New Hampshire’s Center for Coastal and Ocean Mapping.
+With a background spanning computer science, oceanography, and geospatial analysis, Jordan is working to advance machine learning for coral reef analysis and applications of computer vision to marine identification.
+Jordan is currently a Ph.D. student within the Computer Science department at UCSD, working under Falko Kuester of the Cultural Heritage Engineering Initiative (CHEI).

+**Abstract:**
+Coral reefs face global threats, demanding rapid and scalable monitoring solutions.
+Traditional in-situ survey methods are highly accurate but limited by depth, time, and human labor.
+In this talk, we will explore the history documenting the transition to in-silico ecology, where computer vision and machine learning automate visual data analysis.
+By reviewing seminal works, we will track the pivotal shifts from manual pixel annotation to modern deep learning workflows.
+Furthermore, we will examine how widespread adoption of these technologies has fundamentally altered existing ecological analysis workflows.
+Despite these advancements, significant bottlenecks remain, particularly regarding model generalization across diverse geographic regions, out-of-sample distributions, a lack of standardized data pipelines, fragmented resource sharing, and overall scalability.
+Finally, we will discuss emerging future directions and how these innovations may help solve existing problems.

 #### **28/05/2026 — Dr Matteo Contini, Ifremer, Inria and the University of Montpellier**